 Below is the list of best and must-have learning management system features that every LMS platform should have:

 - Data storage and tracking (both online and offline learning trackers)

 - Automated alerts and notifications

 According to the latest survey, 82% say that reporting analytics is an important platform feature in LMS programs.
 To improve their digital approach to business learning.
 64% of learners find it important to have training materials accessible via mobile.

-Also, advanced technologies. like AI and machine learning helps to enhance the learning process by analyzing performance data, test responses, etc. To determine trends and created automated actions/insights for learners and stakeholders.
+Furthermore, advanced technologies like AI and machine learning help to enhance the learning process by analyzing performance data, test responses, etc. To determine trends and created automated actions/insights for learners and stakeholders.

-The British Safety Council, a registered charity founded, is one of the world’s leading health and safety organizations.
-Also, its role is to help the users to achieve the very highest health.
-Also, safety standards required by law, to protect the bottom line and staff.
-Further, British Safety Council (Britsafe) has a charitable organization with over 7K corporate members.
-Which deliver a number of ambitious eLearning projects.
-So, they need a new site with a simple content management system.
-Like a portal to information and with an online store.
+The British Safety Council, a registered charity founded, is one of the world’s leading health and safety organizations and its role is to help users to achieve the very highest health.
+Also, safety standards are required by law, to protect the bottom line and staff.
+Further, British Safety Council (Britsafe) has a charitable organization with over 7K corporate members which delivers a number of ambitious eLearning projects.
+So, they need a new site with a simple content management system like a portal to information and with an online store.

 Learning Management System Cost